|

 Working with computers for many years, including using them for many presentations and proposals, has provided useful experience when it comes to the production side of our journal, 'Clematis International'.
 With PCs of today, even complex formatting is achievable, if you know how.

 As well as photography, I'm interested in cooking, wine and travel.
-With a little imagination we've used our membership of the I.Cl.S. to extend our experiences in all these areas.' '
+With a little imagination we've used our membership of the I.Cl.S. to extend our experiences in all these areas."

-Fiona Woolfenden, Secretary, Great Britain
+Fiona Woolfenden, Minutes Secretary, Great Britain

-'My interest with Clematis started with a visit to Jim Fisk's Clematis Nursery in the mid 1980's.
+"My interest with Clematis started with a visit to Jim Fisk's Clematis Nursery in the mid 1980's.
 We bought three and never looked back.
 Now we have over 100 in our small garden either planted in the ground or in large pots.
 I prefer alpina types and late flowering varieties to the early large flowered varieties.
 I also have several herbaceous varieties, which I admire for their late colour and scent.

-Ken and I work and live on the outskirts of north London.
 I've always enjoyed gardening including as a child earning holiday money by weeding!
 When I was young we had a very large garden, which was partly cultivated as a garden, and partly a fruit orchard.
-I remember the garden having peonies, roses and conifers but no Clematis!
+I remember the garden having peonies, roses and conifers but no Clematis!"

 Return to Homepage